jdelos/san_miguel/docs/ANALYTICS_SETUP.md

 For issues or questions about this setup:
 1. Check the browser console for errors
-2. Review the vanilla-cookieconsent documentation
+2. Test cookie consent with `localStorage.removeItem('hospital-cookie-consent')`
 3. Verify your Google Analytics configuration
+4. Review the component code in `src/components/CookieConsent.astro`
-4. Contact the development team if needed
+5. Contact the development team if needed